OviyaR/Parkinson/README.md

 # Parkinson
-This is a model which identifies parkinson in the early stage I used the UCI ML Parkinson’s dataset for my project.
+This is a model which identifies parkinson in the early stage.
+I used the UCI ML Parkinson’s dataset for my project.